 Nearly 80% of restaurants close-up shop within their first 5 years in business.
 The surprising thing is that this usually has nothing to do with how good the food or décor is.

 The primary reason restaurants shut down is their location.
-If no one knows you’re there they won’t come in to eat.
-But, it’s super pricey to be in a prime location.
+Obviously, if no one knows you’re there they won’t come in to eat, but it’s super pricey to be in a prime location.

 5 Awesome Restaurant Marketing Ideas